nikitavoloboev/data/working-on/Ideas.md

 - parse arbitrary CSV files
 	- similar to my [alfred edit files](https://github.com/nikitavoloboev/alfred-edit-files) but instead of it reading one file, you pass in some CSV file instead and it will parse it to show in Alfred
 		- can use that for many things
+- index starred Gists and store in sqlite to read from Alfred

 # Web
 - [Your life as little boxes](https://github.com/nikitavoloboev/boxes)